codefellows/seattle-ops-401d1/midterm-project/README.md

 > Tip: Slides should be composed of talking points, not lines to be read verbatim!
 Avoid the "teleprompter" effect and aim for a natural, extemporaneous presentation on demo day.

+### Proposal Deliverable

+The following deliverables will be due on demo day.

+Required deliverables:
+- PD01: Case Study Overview
+  - Incident narrative
+  - Why your team selected this incident
+  - Resources/assets as part of evaluated target
+- PD02: Security Assesment Report (SAR) as PDF document
+  - Include all solutions.
+- PD03: STRIDE/DREAD Analysis
+- PD04: Threat Model Technical Report
+  - Thoroughly describe the threat model and adversary behavior in a dedicated document.
+- PD05: Proposed standard operating procedure (SOP) for your NOC or SOC team to better handle the described threat in the future.
+  - Follow NIST Risk Management Framework workflow in designing the SOP.
+- PD06: Github Repo Link to individual Python-based automation tool (one per team member)

+### Individual Contributions

+Individual team members must track their project contributions.
+Each individual should carefully document contributions to the following:
+- Python automation script exclusively written by the individual
+- Equal share of project documentation tasks
+  - Reporting
+  - Slide creation
+  - Threat analysis and modeling
+- Equal share of technical attack simulation construction and operation
+  - Staging the ToE
+  - Constructing, automating or performing the attack TTP
+  - Evaluating ToE response to attack and implementing technical solution
+    - Python automation
+    - Encryption solution

 ### Resources

 Reference the below resources for developing your security assessment report.